Let the Campaign Begin

 Step 3: Introduce the book, So You Want to Be President by Judith St. George.
 Distribute the So You Want to Be President?
 Graphic Organizer (PDF) to students.
 Tell your class that while you read they will take notes on the advantages and disadvantages of being President, and listing the good qualities our best U.S. Presidents possessed.
-In the 3rd grade, I always establish a minimum for note-taking to help keep the students focused on the task at hand.
-For this particular activity, I would expect my students to come up with a minimum of 3 advantages, 3 disadvantages, and 5 good qualities.
+In the third grade, I always establish a minimum for note-taking to help keep the students focused on the task at hand.
+For this particular activity, I would expect my students to come up with a minimum of three advantages, three disadvantages, and five good qualities.

 Step 4: Read students the book.
 Afterwards, discuss the notes students have taken.
 Allow students to add onto their own notes during the discussion.
 Students should keep the notes for a writing activity on Day Two.
 Variation: Draw the graphic organizer on the board or on chart paper and fill it in together as a whole group after reading the book.
 Keep the graphic organizer posted.

 Step 1: Morning Journal or Writing Warm-up Activity: Have students review the notes concerning qualities of a good leader that they took on Day One.
-Then ask them to write a list of fictional characters they think would make a good President.
-These characters can be from favorite books, television, comics, video games, etc. Next to each name, have students list one or more personal attributes of that character that would make him/her a good leader.
-Ask students to put a star next to the character who would be their first choice for President.
+Then ask them to write a list of fictional characters they think would make a good president.
+These characters can be from favorite books, television, comics, video games, etc. Next to each name, have students list one or more personal attributes of that character that would make him or her a good leader.
+Ask students to put a star next to the character who would be their first choice for president.

 Step 2: Discuss the many different characters children chose along with their reasons.
 Allow students to bring up any positive or negative points a character may encounter as president.
 For example, The Invisible Man might not make a great president because no one would be able to find him during a national emergency.